swh/timemachine/README.md

 ## OSC

-timemachine supports starting stopping via OSC, triggered by sending a message with the path `/start` or `/stop` and no arguments.
+If you compiled with liblo, TimeMachine supports starting stopping via OSC, triggered by sending a message with the path `/start` or `/stop` and no arguments.

 Example Python code: